w233w/spring-boot-backend-for-project/README.md

 A part of MET_CS_601 Summer season term project.

-This project is about a spring-boot backend app deployed on Azure.
-The app is connected to Azure MySQL server.
+This project is about a surper simple spring-boot back-end app deployed on Azure.
+The app is also connected to Azure MySQL server used to collect data.

 ## Server url
 https://spring-mybatis-1659598207454.azurewebsites.net/